 Because of the similar prerequisites needed for a degree in this field, it would require minimal additional schooling for a radiology tech to complete a degree in nursing, surgical technology or numerous other health care related professions.
 There is also the option of studying to be a physicians assistant or medical doctor as the medical background of radiology technology would provide a strong foundation for these careers.

-Job growth for radiology technicians is projected to be around 28% from 2010 -2020.
+Job growth for radiology techs is projected to be around 16% from 2014 -2024.
 This growth is above the average expected growth for the rest of the economy and presents a great opportunity for someone looking for stable career.
-As the population ages, there will be a greater need for diagnostic imaging and therefore a greater need for certified radiology technicians.
+As the population ages, there will be a greater need for diagnostic imaging and therefore a greater need for certified radiology technologists.
 The majority of current jobs are found in hospitals, with radiology labs and physicians offices making up a smaller percentage.
 This is expected to change in the coming years as more care is shifted to outpatient services.